The Local Fashion Brands Making Face Masks

 Non-medical, reusable masks with ties made from offcuts from its print and colour heavy Ruby and Liam collections.

-A comprehensive offering from designer Rachel Mills and her production house The Pattern Table, who will be using their resources to produce face masks in four sizes.
+A comprehensive offering from designer Rachel Mills and her production house The Pattern Table.
+The label is using its resources to produce face masks in four sizes.
 Made from organic cotton, they have a polypropylene filter.

 Seamless, zero-waste face masks are available on this knitwear stalwart's website.